Josebaseba/sails-hook-validator/readme.md

 #### Sails v0.10.X

-To work with req.validator() in v0.10 just clone this repo inside of api/hooks folder. <b>Not tested yet in v0.10!</b>
+To work with req.validator() in v0.10 just clone this repo inside of api/hooks folder. <b>Not tested yet in v0.10!</b> But it should work with no problem...